Food and Drug

 - Achieved an appropriate regulatory status for food contact materials through the submission of a food contact notification to FDA.

 - Determined regulatory pathways available for a dietary ingredient used in dietary supplements and helped the client to understand the benefits and detriments of the different approaches.

-- Assisted client in understanding labeling and claims that can be made on their label in compliance with FDA laws and regulations including a litigation risk assessment on various claims.
+- Assisted clients in understanding labeling and claims that can be made on labels in compliance with FDA laws and regulations including a litigation risk assessment on various claims.

-- Worked with client to understand food safety requirements such as Hazard Analysis and Risk-Based Preventive Control (HARPC) requirements.
+- Worked with clients to understand food safety requirements such as Hazard Analysis and Risk-Based Preventive Control (HARPC) requirements.

 - Helped review foreign facility food safety plans and draft Foreign Supplier Verification Program (FSVP) records for imports to comply with FDA’s FSVP requirements.

 - Advised client on whether a food safety incident creates a health or safety risk that requires a recall, determine recall classification, and counsel on communication with FDA and press releases.